 The terms "officer" and "employee" are not themselves defined in section 202(a).
 Nevertheless, the definitions of those terms in Title 5 of the United States Code have long been consulted for general guidance in determining whether a given individual should be considered an SGE or a non-employee.
 See 4B Op.
 O.L.C.
-441, 442 (1980).
-Three criteria for Government employment are identified in 5 U.S.C. §§ 2104 and 2105: (1) appointment in the civil service; (2) performance of a Federal function; and (3) supervision by a Federal official.
-With respect to the appointment element, however, it has been held that an appointment or other formal employment paperwork, "while perhaps the norm, is not a condition statutorily defined," special government employment as Association of American Physicians and Surgeons v.
+441, 442 (1980).1 Three criteria for Government employment are identified in 5 U.S.C. §§ 2104 and 2105: (1) appointment in the civil service; (2) performance of a Federal function; and (3) supervision by a Federal official.
+With respect to the appointment element, however, it has been held that an appointment or other formal employment paperwork, "while perhaps the norm, is not a condition of special government employment as statutorily defined," Association of American Physicians and Surgeons v.
 Clinton, 187 F.3d 655, 662 (D.C.
 Cir.
 1999); in order for an individual to be "retained, designated, appointed or employed" as an SGE, under section 202(a), it is sufficient that the circumstances indicate "a firm mutual understanding that a relatively formal relationship existed."
 1 Op.
 O.L.C.
-20, 21 (1977).
-Moreover, with the respect to the supervision element, it should be remembered that SGEs, who often work as "specialists for short-term projects," sometimes need not be subject to the same level of "close supervision" as regular employees.
+20, 21 (1977).2 Moreover, with the respect to the supervision element, it should be remembered that SGEs, who often work as "specialists for short-term projects," sometimes need not be subject to the same level of "close supervision" as regular employees.
 Aluminum Co. of America v.
 FTC, 589 F. Supp.
 169, 175-76 (S.D.N.Y.
-1984).
-Nevertheless, supervision or operational control remains an important attribute of employee status, and an agency may consider numerous factors when determining whether an
+1984).3 Nevertheless, supervision or operational control remains an important attribute of employee status, and an agency may consider numerous factors when determining whether an individual is subject to the requisite degree of supervision to be deemed an SGE.4

-1 As the Office of Legal Counsel has observed, "'the Title 5 definition is frequently used as a starting point for any analysis of whether the conflict of interest laws apply to a particular individual . . . although the Title [5] definition is not necessarily conclusive for conflicts purposes.'"
+1 As the Office of Legal Counsel has observed, "'the Title 5 definition is frequently used as a starting point for any analysis of whether the conflict of interest laws apply to a particular individual . . . although the Title [5] definition is not necessarily conclusive for conflicts purposes."
 17 Op.
 O.L.C.
-150, 154 n.12 (1993) (quoting Memorandum of Assistant Attorney General, Office of Legal Counsel, to Deputy General Counsel, Department of Commerce, at 10 (Dec.
+150, 154 n.12 (1993)(quoting Memorandum of Assistant Attorney General, Office of Legal Counsel, to Deputy General Counsel, Department of Commerce, at 10 (Dec.
 15, 1982)).

-$^{^{2}}$ See also OGE Informal Advisory Letter 95 x 8 (possibility of de facto SGEs); Manning at 29-30 (occasional informal advice vs. more formal services).
+2 See also OGE Informal Advisory Letter 95 x 8 (possibility of de facto SGEs); Manning at 29-30 (occasional informal advice vs. more formal services).

-$^{^3}$ In a similar vein, it is recognized in various contexts that the "threshold level of control necessary to find employee status is generally lower when applied to professional services than when applied to nonprofessional services."
+3 In a similar vein, it is recognized in various contexts that the "threshold level of control necessary to find employee status is generally lower when applied to professional services than when applied to nonprofessional services."
 Weber v.
 Comm'r of IRS, 60 F.3d 1104, 1111 (4th Cir.
 1995).